beatrixiez/interface-html-css/README.md

 # projects-html-css-js
-my first projects using mainly html and css, and javscript
+my first projects using mainly html and css, and javascript